 Primal Survival How to Make Hardtack the Traditional and Modern Way

-If you make traditional hardtack without any additives, it can last decades without going bad.
-It must be stored in a cool and dark space, ideally in an airtight container or vacuum seal.
+To last this long, it must be stored in a cool and dark space, ideally in an airtight container or vacuum seal.
 Moisture is the nemesis of storing any dried preservative, so make sure it stays bone dry.

 Weevils in the wheat grain have been associated with ruining batches of hardtack, so make sure you check your flour before beginning.
-In the past, sailors and soldiers would submerge their hardtack in water or coffee, and see if any larvae floated to the top.
+In the past, sailors and soldiers would submerge their hardtack in water or coffee and see if any larvae floated to the top.
 If so, they would simply skim it off the top and continue eating.
-You should definitely double check your flour.
+You should definitely double-check your flour.

 There are a few different ways to eat hardtack.
-Don’t just bite into it, there’s a reason one of its nicknames is “molar breakers”.
-A popular way to soften the hardtack is by submerging it in a glass of milk, coffee or water for about 15 minutes and then frying it in butter.
+Don’t just bite into it; there’s a reason one of its nicknames is “molar breakers.”
+A popular way to soften the hardtack is by submerging it in a glass of milk, coffee, or water for about 15 minutes and then frying it in butter.

 You can also mash it up and mix it with water to create a hardtack meal, kind of like a disappointing porridge.